-Modern corporate sector is fast moving and dynamic.
-It has opened up a plethora of opportunities for men and women alike.
-In such a scenario the human resource department often has to deal with issues related to harassment.
+The modern corporate sector is fast-moving and dynamic.
+It has opened up abundant opportunities for men and women alike.
+In such a scenario, the human resource department often has to deal with issues related to workplace harassment.

-We all look for different qualities in a job but one common trait required by everyone is the comfort.
+We all look for different qualities in a job, but one common trait required by everyone, comfortability.

-Often such an environment becomes hostile giving harassment its place among the top 10 reasons for attrition.
+Often such an environment becomes hostile, giving harassment its place at work us among the top 10 reasons for disintegration.
 The way to tackle this problem is through the spread of training and awareness.

 Know about it

-Harassment can take numerous forms and hence often becomes difficult to explain.
+Firstly, harassment in working areas can take numerous forms and hence often becomes difficult to explain.
 It can be verbal, visual or physical.
-It may also take the form of slurs, negative comments, jokes or insults based on caste, color, race or gender.
-Especially aimed to insult the targeted individual.
+It may also take the form of disgrace, negative comments, jokes or insults based on caste, color, race or gender.
+These may especially be aimed to insult the targeted individual.
 Such comments or jokes might not seem offensive in the head based on the societal background one comes from.
 But they can cause a lot of damage to the comfort of the receiver.

 Write it down

-Establish and document a harassment policy and illustrate what happens when specific conduct becomes harassment.
-Use media tools such as films to visually show scenarios related to harassment
+Establish and document a workplace harassment policy and illustrate what happens when specific conduct becomes harassment.
+Use media tools such as films, to visually show scenarios related to workplace harassment.

-Putting things on paper isn’t enough, get with the involvement of the HR department, conduct training programs for all employees.
+Putting things on paper isn’t enough.
+One must get with the involvement of the HR department, conduct training programs for all employees.
 All departments and brands of a company should undergo training.

-Sometimes people don’t know when a comment becomes harassment, hence the training program should aim to demolish this ambiguity.
+Sometimes people don’t know when a comment becomes harassment, hence the training program should aim to demolish this uncertainty.